oracle-livelabs/database/sharding/raft23ai/topology/topology.md

 ![<demo_ui_app_more_details>](./images/demo-ui-app-more-det-3.png " ")

-4. Go to the terminal and stop that shard.
+4. Go to the terminal window logged in as **oracle** and stop that shard.

     ```
     <copy>